Quantum-Accelerators/quacc/README.md

 # QuAcc (🚧 Under Construction 🚧)
 The Quantum Accelerator (QuAcc) supercharges your code to support high-throughput, database-driven density functional theory (DFT).
 QuAcc is built with the following goals in mind:
-- Rapid workflow development, no matter your favorite code.
+1. Rapid workflow development and prototyping, no matter your favorite code.
-    - QuAcc is built on top of [ASE](https://wiki.fysik.dtu.dk/ase/index.html) for calculation setup and execution, providing native support for dozens of DFT packages through a common interface.
-Through the use of [cclib](https://github.com/cclib/cclib) and [pymatgen](https://pymatgen.org/), there's a single interface for output parsing too.
-- A database-oriented approach that is as easy to use for 1 calculation as it is for 10,000.
+2. A database-oriented approach that is as easy to use for 1 calculation as it is for 10,000.
-    - QuAcc makes it easy to integrate ASE with [Jobflow](https://materialsproject.github.io/jobflow/) for the simple construction of complex workflows and ability to store results in database format.
-By extension, this also makes it possible to easily use ASE with [Fireworks](https://github.com/materialsproject/fireworks) for job management.
-- On-the-fly error handling and "smart" calculators.
+3. On-the-fly error handling and "smart" calculators.
-    - For VASP, QuAcc comes pre-packaged with a `SmartVasp` calculator that can run calculations via [Custodian](https://github.com/materialsproject/custodian) for on-the-fly error handling, an optional "co-pilot" mode to ensure your input arguments don't go against what is in the [VASP manual](https://www.vasp.at/wiki/index.php/Main_page), and more.
-- Seamless collaboration.
-    - QuAcc makes it possible to read in pre-defined ASE calculator configurations with settings defined in YAML format.

 In practice, the goal here is to enable the development of [Atomate2](https://github.com/materialsproject/atomate2)-like workflows centered around ASE with a focus on rapid workflow construction and prototyping.
 <p align="center">